MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 ### Starting and exiting OneLake file explorer

 OneLake file explorer starts automatically at startup of Windows.
-You can disable the application from starting automatically by selecting Startup apps in Windows Task Manager and then right clicking OneLake and select **Disable**.
+You can disable the application from starting automatically by selecting **Startup apps** in Windows Task Manager and then right-clicking **OneLake**, and selecting **Disable**.

-- To manually start the application, search for OneLake using Windows search (Windows + S) and select the OneLake application.
+- To manually start the application, search for OneLake using Windows search (Windows+S) and select the OneLake application.
 The views for any folders that were previously synced refresh automatically.

 - To exit, right-click on the OneLake icon in the Windows notification area, located at the far right of the taskbar, and select **Exit**.
 The sync pauses, and you can't access placeholder files and folders.
 You continue to see the blue cloud icon for placeholders that were previously synced but not downloaded.